Shawnee, Oklahoma: History

-In the early spring of 1895, Mr. Beard entered into an agreement with the promoters of the Choctaw, Oklahoma and Gulf Railroad (CO&G), then extending its line from Memphis, Tennessee, to Amarillo, Texas, to build through the land his wife had claimed.
-In consideration he gave the railway company one-half of the claim of one hundred and sixty acres.
-The road was built through his farm, and the City of Shawnee was founded on July 4, 1895.

-For the first few years of the new century, Shawnee was undergoing a boom that came close to keeping pace with that of Oklahoma City.
-Located in the heart of cotton, potato, and peach country, Shawnee quickly became an agricultural center.
-By 1902, there were seven cotton gins in the immediate area and two cotton compresses.
-Between March 1901 and March 1902, 375 railroad cars of cotton product were shipped out of Shawnee, along with 150,000 bales of cotton.
-Feed stores, wagon yards, an overall factory, and an assortment of other businesses designed to serve the farmers as they brought their crops to market arose in Shawnee.
+On 22 September 1891, lands held by the Sac and Fox, Iowa, Shawnee and Potawatomi were opened to non-Indian settlement after tribal lands had been allotted and surplus land sold to the federal government.
+During the land run, Etta B. Ray, John T. Beard, James T. Farrall and Elijah A. Alley each claimed a quarter section in the area that became Shawnee.

+The proposed settlement was initially known as Brockway, but early residents later agreed on the name Shawnee, after the Shawnee people.
+By 1892, the settlement had an estimated population of 250 and included stores, banks, newspapers, cotton gins and flour mills.

-The population grew from 250 to 2,500 from 1892 to 1896.
-In 1896, the Tecumseh Railway was built from Shawnee to Tecumseh, being then the county seat; and, under later CO&G ownership, the line was extended to Asher in 1902.
-In 1903-1904 the Atchison, Topeka and Santa Fe Railway and the Missouri, Kansas and Texas Railway extended service to town, after being given land inducements from Henry Beard and James Farrall.
+The Choctaw, Oklahoma and Gulf Railroad reached Shawnee on 4 July 1895, contributing to rapid growth.
+The population increased from about 350 in 1894 to 2,500 in 1896.
+The Atchison, Topeka and Santa Fe and the Missouri, Kansas and Texas Railway later extended service to Shawnee in 1903–1904.
 Shawnee was an intended destination from Webbers Falls, Oklahoma, of the Webbers Falls, Shawnee and Western Railroad from 1911, but that line never got further west than Warner, Oklahoma.

-Shawnee got electric streetcars when the Shawnee Traction Company started running a streetcar service in mid-1904.
-That company was in the hands of a receiver by December 1905, and on February 16, 1906 was taken over by the Shawnee-Tecumseh Traction Co. (“STT”), sometimes called the Interurban Electric Railway, which had been incorporated the day before.
-STT added a 6-mile interurban line to Tecumseh, Oklahoma starting service September 1, 1906, thus giving it about 12.5 miles of total trackage.
-By 1910 STT had 19.21 miles of total trackage, and by 1917 it had extended its North Broadway streetcar line all the way to the campus of Oklahoma Baptist University.
+Shawnee gained electric streetcars when the Shawnee Traction Company began operations in mid-1904.
+That company entered receivership by December 1905, and on February 16, 1906 was taken over by the Shawnee-Tecumseh Traction Co. ("STT"), sometimes referred to as the Interurban Electric Railway, which had been incorporated the previous day.
+STT added a 6-mile interurban line to Tecumseh, Oklahoma, with service beginning on September 1, 1906, giving the system approximately 12.5 miles of total trackage.

+By 1910, STT operated 19.21 miles of total, and by 1917 its North Broadway streetcar line had been extended to the campus of Oklahoma Baptist University.
 STT abandoned its streetcar and interurban operations in January 1927.
-While it continued to operate busses, that service too was suspended in 1931.
+It continued to operate busses until that service was suspended in 1931.

+Oklahoma Baptist University was incorporated in 1910 and opened for classes in 1911.
+The City of Shawnee contributed to the original 60-acre campus and Shawnee Hall, the university's first permanent building, which opened in 1915.
+St. Gregory's College, later St. Gregory's University, relocated to Shawnee from Sacred Heart in 1915, where its predecessor had developed from a Benedictine Catholic mission and school.